Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 #### Bibliographic information

-Explicit mention of BibTex ids conrresponding to the references in "references.bib".
+Explicit mention of BibTex IDs corresponding to the references in "references.bib".

 - **references**: Literature references.
   - **moduleReferences**: References that describe and explain the module, any of its parts, or its original use in a model.
 This includes public repositories holding models that include the module.